 "The first quarter of 2016 was a strong one for mortgage lending and underwriting practices appear to have maintained their rigor over the last three years." said Amy Crews Cutts, chief economist for Equifax.
 "We anticipate that the second quarter of 2016 will maintain this trend.
 And later this year, the much-anticipated addition of trended credit data to the mortgage underwriting process will help to strengthen the marketplace further by helping to statistically separate lower risk borrowers from those presenting higher risk."

 New home loan apps down in June

-There was a 0.2 per cent dip in applications for new home loan
+There was a 0.2 per cent dip in applications for new home loans

 The Mortgage Bankers’ Association says that conventional loans composed 67.7 per cent of loan applications, FHA

 loans 18.2 percent, RHS/USDA loans 0.7 percent and VA